Pixel

 Are Lemon Buybacks Worth It?

-A lemon buyback is a car that was returned to the manufacturer because it was a lemon.
-The company may repair the car and resell it at a lower price.
+A lemon buyback is a car that was returned to the manufacturer because it was identified as a lemon.
+After the return, the manufacturer may repair the vehicle and resell it, usually at a lower price than similar models.

 Lemon buybacks can be worthwhile, but only when you know what you are getting into.
 Ensure that a complete vehicle history report is provided, that it has a written warranty, and that it has been checked by a reliable mechanic.